capcodigital/devops-maturity/guidelines/continuous-delivery/README.md

 ## [Deployment Process](deployment-process.md)
 Having the right deployment process in place can help ensures that new features, updates, and fixes can be swiftly and reliably moved from development to production environments.
-There are two versions of deployment that are commonly encountered (Unique Version pattern, Co-existing Version pattern)
+There are two versions of deployment that are commonly encountered: Unique Version pattern & Co-existing Version pattern.

 ## [Quality Gate Enforcement](quality-gate-enforcement.md)